gonzdn/OnionArquitecture_Redis/README.md

 ## Usage

 1. Set the WebAPI project as the main project on the presentation folder
-2. After changing the connectionString you need to execute a migration, do this by applying the following commands:
+2. After changing the connectionString you need to execute a migration, do this by opening "Console package administrator" then selecting "Persistence" as default project, finally applyi the following commands:

 ```bash
 add-migration Initial
 update-database